 - Recipe for easy keto cornbread (almond flour) or keto coconut flour cornbread

-- 3/4 pound of ground Italian sausage, no casing
+- Ground Italian sausage, no casing

 - Unsalted butter